Blog Product ManagementCustomer Feedback Analysis: Step-by-step Guide (2025)

 - Comment threads: Other users can share their experiences and add fresh takes to the conversation.
 You can reply to find out more about what they’re hoping for.

 - Follow-up questions: When users upvote a feature, they’re prompted with a follow-up question that helps you understand them better.
-Questions aim to understand more in-depth three things—usage, urgency, and importance.
+These questions help you understand three things better: usage, urgency, and importance.

 Quantitative analysis

-Qualitative feedback analysis is where the majority of insights are gathered—and Featurebase has tons of features to help with this, including:
+Quantitative feedback analysis is where the majority of product insights are gathered, and Featurebase has tons of features to help with this, including:

 - User segmentation: Sync different user data like monthly spending and company name to create user segments like “paying customers”.
 This helps you focus on customer groups that matter.